chlorineCtrl/10min_RAG/README.md

 - **PyMuPDF** is chosen because of its excellent support for **Unicode and multilingual text**, which is critical for processing Bengali-language documents.
 - If PyMuPDF fails, the system falls back to **PyPDF2**, which offers a basic but reliable method for PDF parsing.
+- The given pdf seems to have a legacy encoder going on, was change to unicode to mordernize and to get the best output from the RAG.

 ---